OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/fullStack/README.md

 If you are using SSL, change the "ssl" property here to true; you will also need to make sure the port is the correct SSL port.
 Just as with OpenAM's SSL certificate, the SSL certificate used by OpenDJ needs to be trusted by OpenIDM.
 Follow the same process used to trust the OpenAM SSL certificate in order to trust the OpenDJ certificate.

-Once configured, run this command to import the users from OpenDJ into managed/user:

-    curl -k -H "Content-type: application/json" -u "openidm-admin:openidm-admin" -X POST "https://localhost:8443/openidm/recon?_action=recon&mapping=systemLdapAccounts_managedUser"
+Once configured, navigate to the CONFIGURE navigation item and click on the MAPPINGS submenu item.
+Here on the Mappings page you will import the users from OpenDJ into managed/user.
+To do that simply click on the "Reconcile" button belonging to the mapping with a source of "System/Ldap/Account" and a target of "Managed User."
+Now if you visit MANAGE and the submenu USER you should see entries matching the entries you have in your OpenDJ user store.

-At this point you may also wish to enable scheduled reconcilation and livesync, to ensure that OpenDJ and managed/user stay in sync with each other over time.
-Edit samples/fullStack/conf/schedule-recon.json and schedule-livesync.json, setting the "enabled" value within each to true.
-This will ensure that any changes to the user store which do not originate from OpenIDM will still be visible to OpenIDM.
+At this point you may also wish to enable a scheduled liveSync, to ensure that OpenDJ and managed/user stay in sync with each other over time.

-### Logging In

-Once you have followed the above steps, you can access the OpenIDM UI as normal (https://domain:port/).
-The UI has been modified slightly for this sample; instead of the regular login process, we use a proxy service to communicate with OpenAM's REST-based Authentication service.
-This proxy service is implemented as a custom endpoint - read more details in the source at bin//defaults/script/ui/openamProxy.js.

-If everything is setup properly, when the OpenIDM UI loads you will see one of two things happen:

-1. If you do not already have a valid SSO cookie in your browser, you will be redirected to the configured OpenAMLoginUrl for authentication.
-By default this is a standard-looking "User Name:" and "Password:" form.
-Submit this form to advance through the AM authentication process, and ultimately (if successfully logged in) you will receive a valid SSO token and be redirected back to OpenIDM.
-At this point...

-2. If you have a valid SSO you will be logged into OpenIDM with the user associated with that session.
-You will be able to perform all of the normal end-user operations such as triggering workflow processes and updating your profile.
-Also, because you have an SSO token you will be authenticated to all other services OpenAM provides authentication for (including any on-premise or cloud application for which OpenAM is providing federated login).
+To schedule a LiveSync at a given time interval click on the CONFIGURE navigation, and the SCHEDULES submenu item.
+Click the "Add Schedules" button.
+Enable the new schedule and provide the schedule with an interval, for this example set the schedule to fire every 30 seconds.
+Set the action to "trigger a liveSync", make sure the mapping selected is "system/ldap/account".
+Click save.
+Now every thirty seconds the OpenIDM will look for changes made to the remote system and copy them over to the managed store.
+Implicit Sync is automatically enabled for the "managedUser_systemLdapAccounts" mapping, so changes made to managed will also be propagated to LDAP.

 ### Possible Further Extensibility Options
 Here are some ideas that you could implement with this new OpenIDM/OpenAM configuration: